-Is the Neighbourhood Area within 10km of any of the individual sites that make up the Wye Valley & Forest of Dean Bat Sites?
-The Wye Valley & Forest of Dean Bat Sites are 24km away from the parish -- -- --
+Is the Neighbourhood Area within 10km of any of The Wye Valley and Forest of Dean Bat the individual sites that make up the Wye Valley & Sites SAC is 36.2km away from the Forest of Dean Bat Sites? neighbourhood area.